COVID-19 Safe Workplace Training Illinois

 Whether Illinois mandates Covid-19 safety training in the workplace has been an issue of considerable debate.
-In this article, we discuss the Governor’s Order and the state agency guidance, as well as other potential liability issues that may arise for failing to properly train employees on the appropriate safety measures needed to minimize the spread of Covid-19 in the workplace.
+Below, we discuss the Governor’s Order and state agency guidance, as well as potential liability issues that could arise if an employer does not properly training employees on workplace safety measures to minimize exposure to Covid-19 .

-Under OSHA’s “General Duty” clause, employers must provide a safe and healthful workplace that is free from known hazards.
+Under OSHA’s “General Duty” clause, employers must provide a safe and healthful workplace free from known hazards.
 There are four required elements of a General Duty Clause violation:

 - The employer failed to keep the workplace free of a hazard to which employees were exposed;